Shayhha/SniffSerpent/README.md

 ### Save Scan Results

-- After the scan, click the "Save Scan" button to export the captured packet details to a TXT file.
+- After the scan, click the "Save Scan" button to export the captured packet details to a TXT file or PCAP file.
 - This allows for offline analysis and sharing of scan results with others.

 ## Requirements